Opinion and News Analysis

 that two-thirds of districts have already started developing a plan for

-implementing the standards this academic year.
+implementing the standards in 2011-12.
 And fully 80 percent had undertaken at

 least one district-initiated implementation activity (including developing or